Partho/fansite-analytics-challenge-ppmandal/README.md

 ## Benchmark
-The system used for building, and testing runtime is Macbook Pro 2015, 8GB RAM, i5 dual-core processor.
+The system used for building scripts, and testing runtime is Macbook Pro 2015, 8GB RAM, i5 dual-core processor.
 These are times taken for ~450 MB input log file.
 However, these times will vary by time and system, but gives an general idea about the average runtime.

 * **Feature 1 :** 40.634 seconds